"Follow along by entering the following examples in the Lissp REPL.

 ;;; programmatically generated code.
 But full qualification doesn't work

-;;; (gensym) which (instead of a qualifier) adds a prefix to ensure a
+;;; GENSYM special tag ($#) which (instead of a qualifier) adds a prefix

-;;; variable can only be used in the same template it was defined in.
-It
+;;; to ensure a variable can only be used in the same template it was

-;;; contains a hash of three things: the code being read, __name__, and
+;;; defined in.
+It contains a hash of three things: the code being read,

-;;; a count of the templates the reader has seen so far.
+;;; __name__, and a count of the templates the reader has seen so far.

 `($#eggs $#spam $#bacon $#spam)